WHAT DOES 'AGEING WITHOUT CHILDREN' MEAN?

-People who have not had children either through choice, infertility or circumstance e.g. they are married to someone unable to have children or they did not meet someone with whom they wished to have children.
+People who have not had children either through choice, infertility or circumstance e.g. they are married to someone unable to have children, are LGBTQ+, or they did not meet someone with whom they wished to have children.

 People who have had children, but those children have predeceased them or they are unable to offer help or support because they live at a great distance or have care needs of their own.